After the diagnosis we are ready with a great deal of information, support, friendly contacts and signposting to other services where needed.

 An added advantage of having a Motability vehicle is that you may claim tax back on vehicle adaptations and some repairs.

 All AGSD-UK events and conferences are open to family and friends.
-A crèche is provided at the annual conference and is well used and liked.
+A crèche is provided at the Main Event and is well used and liked.

 Almost all members, staff and volunteers either have a GSD or family with a GSD.
 So family is a part of everything we do and sometimes, we also become part of the family.